kbzhang0505/MSNLAN/README.md

 ![image](https://github.com/kbzhang0505/MSNLAN/assets/97494153/6c8605bb-9cc7-4feb-9bd5-bb037a1f58e0)

 # Datasets Structure
 For training, you need to build the new directory!
+In option.py, '--dir_data' based on the HR and LR images path. '--ext' is set as 'sep_reset', which first convert .png to .npy.
+If all the training images (.png) are converted to .npy files, then set '--ext sep' to skip converting files.

 *|——DIV2K